Her smile can light up a room

 © *demecia Dean

 I am blessed to have had a grandma who was a huge influence on my life.
 She made me feel accepted, wanted, and truly loved.
-She taught me how to sew, play cards, roller skate, and hug.
-She cheered me on.
+Grandma taught me how to sew, play cards, roller skate, and hug.
 She always remembered my birthday even in the midst of the Christmas rush.
-She showed me what love and partnership looked like and how to keep going even when life got a bit rough.
-She could dress it up for a night out and she could get down and dirty in the garden.
+My Grandma showed me what love and partnership looked like and how to keep going even when life got rough.
+I loved how she could dress it up for a night out and she could get down and dirty in the garden.
 And she was gorgeous.

 It didn’t matter what she was wearing.
 It didn’t matter if her hair was done or her lipstick was on.
 Her soul and her heart were what made her truly beautiful.
 I don’t know if she saw herself the way I saw her, but I hope that she knew how much she meant to me.

 My sons were blessed.
 They had 3 great grandmas and 3 grandmas that got to share in their early years.
 I hope that they remember them as being gorgeous women too.
 They are young men now and I hope that I can teach them that beauty is not about what is on the outside but on the character of the soul and the connections made with others.

 I see young girls move through their primary and secondary school years who put on ‘airs’ and try to mould themselves into the popular image of beauty.
 It is so sad that they can’t ‘hear’ the message that they don’t have to do this to be beautiful.
-But it is lost in the media noise of music videos, magazine photos and Hollywood glam.
+But it is lost in the media noise of music videos, magazine photos, and Hollywood glam.
 We need to find ways to counterbalance these messages and to help them to focus on building caring relationships.

-My grandma was gorgeous.
+My grandma made me feel beautiful and loved.
 I can only hope that I can make as much of a difference in someone’s life by the time I become a grandma like her.

 Beverly’s Hot Tips For Building Resilience By Celebrating Gorgeous Grandma Day: